Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Two fragmentation rules are defined regarding the **FPort**:

 * **FPortUpShort**: SCHC header is only one byte.
-Used when fragmentation is required and payload size is less than or equil to 381 bytes.
+Used when fragmentation is required and payload size is less than or equal to 381 bytes.
 * **FPortUpDefault**: SCHC header is two bytes.
 Used for all other cases: no fragmentation required or payload size is between 382 and 1524 byte.